mmtariqk/sql-employee-tracker/README.md

 ## Technologies and Resources used in app
-Mysql2/mysql, Node JS, Inquirer and MySQL Workbench as a GUI.
+Mysql2/mysql, Node JS, Inquirer and MySQL Workbench as a GUI for SQL quaries.

 ## Installation